 4. Now fill in the second street.
-Press \downarrow to SECOND STREET|ENT and the Find By Name menu appears again.
+Press \downarrow to SECOND STREET | ENT and the Find By Name menu appears again.
 Just like before, there are two options: A. You can spell out the second street in the top selection box.
-Press \uparrow or \downarrow to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT|ENT.
-B. Or you can jump down to the lower box and pick the second street from the selection list.
+Press \uparrow or \downarrow to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT | ENT.
+B. You can also jump down to the lower box and pick the second street from the selection list.
 Press ENT, then press \downarrow or \uparrow to select a street from the list and press ENT.

 5. The Find Streets menu reappears with the first and second street dialog boxes filled in.
 In this example, we selected 71st Avenue as our second street.
 You could now use similar techniques to select a city or Zip code, but your search will probably be faster if you leave those boxes blank.
-(You can specify a city and/or Zip code later on to narrow the search, if the resulting list is too long.)
+(You can specify a city and/or zip code when the search result list is too long.)

-Find Intersection command highlighted, left, and "Working" message, center.
-At right is the Intersections Found list.
+Find Intersection command highlighted (left).
+Intersections Found list (right).

-6. To search for the intersection of the two streets, press $\downarrow|\rightarrow$ to FIND INTERSECTION|ENT.
+6. To search for the intersection of the two streets, press \downarrow | \rightarrow to FIND INTERSECTION | ENT.
 A message appears asking you to wait while the unit finds the intersection.
-When the Intersections Found list appears, press \uparrow or \downarrow to select the intersection you are searching for and press ENT.
+When the Intersections Found list appears, press

+↑ or ↓ to select the intersection you are searching for and press ENT.
 (In our example, we selected the intersection of SW 80th Street and SW 71st Avenue in Miami, Fla.)